OLYMPIC CHAMPION ROWDY GAINES TALKS HAMMER HEAD SWIM CAPS

 GMM: What do you mean concerns?
 What worries you about swimming today?

 Rowdy: Concern for athlete head safety just hasn’t evolved at the same pace as it has in other sports.
 There is a worldwide movement going on in football, hockey and lacrosse, and with the professional governing bodies focusing on things like head injury prevention and concussion awareness.
 That’s gaining momentum in swim but many don’t think of swimming as a contact sport.
 It absolutely is.
+Collisions with other swimmers and the pool wall are commonplace especially with the backstroke and in busy practice and warm up lanes.
 And we need to do more to protect aquatic athletes in the water.

 GMM: Is that why you recently endorsed the Hammer Head® Swim Cap?
 Why did you get involved?